awarenessxz/java-web-app/react-frontend/doc/WEBPACK.md

 ## Babel & Webpack Related
 - `@babel/core` - transforms es6 code to es5
 - `@babel/plugin-transform-runtime` and `@babel/runtime` - plugins to allow us to use `aysnc` and `await` Javascript features
-- `babel-loader` - webpack helper to transpile code, given the preset
+- `babel-loader` - webpack helper to transpile code, given the preset (using babel-loader instead of ts-loader to transpile typescript files)
     - `@babel/preset-env` - preset which helps babel to transform es6, es7, es8 code to es5
     - `@babel/preset-react` - preset which transform jsx to javascript (es5)
     - `@babel/preset-typescript` - enables Babel to transform Typescript code into Javascript
 - `css-loader` - load and bundle css into one file
 - `style-loader` - add all the styles inside the style tag to the document
-- `file-loader` - images for background and icons

-**Plugins**
-- `react-hot-loader` - works with webpack dev server hot module replacement (HMR).
-Tells dev server how to hot reload react codes
-    - Note: can safely install react-hot-loader as a regular dependency instead of a dev dependency as it automatically ensures it is not executed in production and the footprint is minimal

 ## Eslint
 - `eslint` - core Eslint library